How my laser listening workouts will blitz distractions and get you ready for confident German conversations in a matter of weeks

 Get started now!

-Dr Gareth Popkins, an enthusiastic language learner and teacher and the man behind the popular "How to get fluent" blog and YouTube channel is your mentor during the Weekly German Workouts.
-He designed them in close co-operation with Sabrina a native German language teacher.
+Dr Gareth Popkins, an enthusiastic language learner and teacher and the man behind the popular "How to get fluent" blog and YouTube channel is your mentor during the course.
+He designed everything in close co-operation with Sabrina a native German language teacher.
 No stranger to the ups and downs of learning German himself, Dr P most recently passed the Goethe Institut C1 (advanced) exam.
 He aced the speaking but finds writing accurately much more of a challenge.
 In addition to his training as a language teacher, Dr P has a doctorate in Russian history from the University of Oxford and has practised as an international finance lawyer.

 Frequently Asked Questions